amymillar/SEMcoursework/use-cases/use-case-21.md

-# USE CASE: 21 Produce a report with the top N populated cities in a continent where N is provided by the user.
+# USE CASE: 21 Produce a report with the top N populated capital cities in a continent where N is provided by the user.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an urban planner I want to see the top N populated cities in a continent where N is provided by the user to help my planning on specific continents capital cities.
+As an urban planner I want to see the top N populated capital cities in a continent where N is provided by the user to help my planning on specific continents capital cities.

 ### Scope